moka-guys/mokabed/LiveBedfiles/Pan4099_LogFile.md

 ### delete refseq files
 As these are not used and will not be modified these are deleted - these can be retrieved from version control if required.

+### remove duplicate header from Pan4099data.bed
+This was done manually.